aliciaphes/Sunshine/README.md

 # Sunshine
-Workingrepository for the Android fundamentals Udacity course
+Working repository for the Android fundamentals Udacity course